nordeim/LimeAura-Productivity-Suite/docs/prompts.md

 ---

+awesome job on your meticulous analysis, planning and execution! please keep up the good work! now, please think deeper and think harder to meticulously explore how best to create a complete `Master_Execution_Plan.md` for AI coding agent to follow to build the complete codebase phase by phase.
+Break down the codebase completion master plan into logical phases which can be executed independently by a coding agent with minimal supervision.
+Specify the list of files to create for each phase, and for each file, describe its purpose and its interface, and include a checklist for each file.
+Each file will be validated against its checklist after generation.
+After think through a well-thought-out project codebase completion master plan, meticulously plan and then create it. review and validate the  `Master_Execution_Plan.md` after generation.

+---

 awesome meticulous job so far! please meticulously plan and then create a complete database schema SQL script which will serve as a complete representation the PostgreSQL v16 based database.
 The complete SQL script should be self sufficient to initialize my local dev database to support the envisioned codebase.